Marguerite K. Gooden

 Mrs. Anderson served as secretary of the Lansing Sickle Cell Foundation, a member of the Mayor’s Black Advisory Board, the Greater Lansing Urban League, the Ingham County Lung Association, the March of Dimes, the Board of Directors of the Pashami Dancers, and a member of the Postal Customer Advisory Council, as well as the American Red Cross.
 She was an involved community member who worked tirelessly to advance the issues of preventive health care in the greater Lansing area.
 She received several recognitions for her community work, such as the Greater Lansing Human Relations Award, the American Red Cross Award for community service, and the Onyx NIJA Award presented by the National Coalition of 100 Black Women.

-Through Alpha Kappa Alpha Sorority, Inc.’s 2014-2018 National Program “Launching New Dimensions of Service”, support of Historically Black Colleges and Universities (HBCU) will be a priority as the sorority launches a national campaign, Think HBCU℠ to highlight HBCUs and their contribution to the sorority and society.
+Through Alpha Kappa Alpha Sorority, Inc.’s 2018-2022 National Program “Exemplifying Excellence Through Sustainable Service”, support of Historically Black Colleges and Universities (HBCU) will be a priority as the sorority continues its national campaign, HBCU 4 Life, to highlight HBCUs and their contribution to the sorority and society.
 Through education, engagement and advocacy, HBCUs will be showcased as critical venue for moving students to and through college.

 HBCUs are a source of accomplishment and great pride for the African American community as well as the entire nation.
 The Higher Education Act of 1965, as amended, defines an HBCU as: “…any historically black college or university that was established prior to 1964, whose principal mission was, and is, the education of Black Americans, and that is accredited by a nationally recognized accrediting agency or association determined by the Secretary of Education to be a reliable authority as to the quality of training offered or is, according to such an agency or association, making reasonable progress toward accreditation.”
 [Source: US Department of Education]